 This drug can lower your white blood cell count, especially in the weeks after the drug is given.
 This can increase your chance of getting an infection.
 Be sure to let your doctor or nurse know right away if you have any signs of infection, such as fever (100.5° or higher), chills, pain when passing urine, a new cough, or bringing up sputum.

 Clofarabine may lower your platelet count in the weeks after it is given, which can increase your risk of bleeding.
+Rarely, serious bleeding in the intestine, brain, or lungs can occur, which can be life-threatening.
 Speak with your doctor before taking any drugs or supplements that might affect your body's ability to stop bleeding, such as aspirin or medicines containing aspirin warfarin (Coumadin), or vitamin E. Tell your doctor right away if you have unusual bruising, or bleeding such as nosebleeds, bleeding gums when you brush your teeth, or black, tarry stools.

 This drug may lower your red blood cell count.
 If this occurs, it is usually a few months after starting treatment.
 A low red blood cell count (known as anemia) can cause shortness of breath, or make you to feel weak or tired all the time.
 Your doctor may give you medicines to help prevent or treat this condition, or you may need to get blood transfusions.

 This drug can cause the rapid killing of tumor cells, which in some cases has led to serious kidney damage within the first 24 hours of treatment (a condition known as tumor lysis syndrome).
 This is more likely if you have a very large number of cancer cells in the body.
 If your doctor feels you might be at risk, he or she will give you medicines and/or fluids to help prevent this.
 If you notice pain in your back or side, or see blood in your urine, let your doctor know right away.